MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-reservation-order-tracking-and-action-messaging.md

 ms.date: 06/08/2021
 ms.author: edupont
 ---
-# Design Details: Reservation, Order Tracking, and Action Messaging
+# <a name="design-details-reservation-order-tracking-and-action-messaging" />Design Details: Reservation, Order Tracking, and Action Messaging
 The reservations system is comprehensive and includes the interrelated and parallel features of Order Tracking and Action Messaging.

  At the core of the reservation system is the linking of a demand entry and a corresponding supply entry, either through reservation or order tracking.
 A reservation is a user-generated link, and an order tracking record is a system-generated link.
 An item quantity that is entered in the reservation system is either reserved or order tracked, but not both at the same time.
 How the systems handle an item depends on how the item is set up.